Apple Watch Series 6 and Apple Watch SE preorder FAQ

 -

+•Sep 186 iOS 14 features to try as soon as you install Apple's update on your iPhone

-Discuss: Apple Watch Series 6 and SE preorder FAQ: Price, release date, discounts
+Discuss: Apple Watch Series 6 and SE preorders are open.
+Here's how to get one

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.